duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 Besides comparisons, the other big cost of sorting is moving data around.
 DuckDB has a vectorized execution engine.
 Data is stored in a columnar layout, which is processed in batches (called chunks) at a time.
-This layout is great for analytical query processing because the chunks fit in the CPU cache, and it gives a lot of opportunities for the compiler to generate SIMD instructions
+This layout is great for analytical query processing because the chunks fit in the CPU cache, and it gives a lot of opportunities for the compiler to generate SIMD instructions.
 However, when the table is sorted, entire rows are shuffled around, rather than columns.

 We could stick to the columnar layout while sorting: Sort the key columns, then re-order the payload columns one by one.